simonetto/forecast/README.md

 # Renzo's Forecast

-A simple weather forecast using Angular 1.5 and ES6
+A simple weather forecast page using Angular 1.5 and ES6

 ## Installation